Mzhuangshao/atlantis/README_en_us.md

 - Overworld sea level is Y281, water surface is Y280, world height limit is Y320 unchanged.
 - Overworld mountains reach up to Y312。
 - Nether lava sea level is Y40.
-- Modified the depth noise of Ocean biomes.
+- Modified the depth noise of Ocean.
 Now there will be landforms similar to continental shelves and continental slopes on the seabed, and the ocean biomes have become deeper.
 - Icebergs will be generated in most cold biomes.

 ### 🏚 Structures